Cathy Freeman

-Catherine Astrid Salome Freeman (born 16 February 1973) is an Australian former sprinter, who specialised in the 400 metres event.
+Catherine Astrid Salome Freeman is an Australian former sprinter who specialised in the 400 metres event.
 Her personal best of 48.63 seconds currently ranks her as the 11th-fastest woman of all time, set while finishing second to Marie-José Pérec's number-six time at the 1996 Olympics.
 She became the Olympic champion for the women's 400 metres at the 2000 Summer Olympics, at which she had lit the Olympic Flame.

 Freeman was the first female Indigenous Australian to become a Commonwealth Games gold medalist at age 16 in 1990.
 The year 1994 was her breakthrough season.
 At the 1994 Commonwealth Games in Canada, Freeman won gold in both the 200 m and 400 m.
 She also won the silver medal at the 1996 Olympics and came first at the 1997 World Championships in the 400 m event.
 In 1998, Freeman took a break from running due to injury.
 She returned from injury in form with a first-place finish in the 400 m at the 1999 World Championships.
 She announced her retirement from athletics in 2003.

 In 2007, she founded the Cathy Freeman Foundation, which changed names twice (to Community Spirit Foundation and later to Murrup).
 She is of the Kuku-yalanji and Birri-gubba peoples.

+Early life and education

+Catherine Astrid Salome Freeman was born in Mackay, Queensland into a family of Indigenous Australian, Chinese and Syrian descent.
+Her father, Norman, was a well-known rugby league player within the local Queensland competitions and was nicknamed "Twinkle Toes" due to his speed.
+Her maternal grandmother was a member of the stolen generation and her first cousin once removed is singer Jessica Mauboy.
+Cathy grew up with three brothers and played an array of sports growing up, including basketball, netball, touch football and athletics.

+In 1986, she received a scholarship to attend an exclusive girls' school Fairholme College in Toowoomba, and spent one year there before moving to the Gold Coast hinterland upon receiving a sports scholarship to attend Kooralbyn International School in 1987.
+She finished her schooling at Kooralbyn in 1990, and upon graduation was offered a job as a recreation officer at the Kooralbyn Valley Resort, where she worked briefly.

 Career

-Prior to 1987

-Cathy Freeman was successful in school athletics events.
-After 1987, she was coached by her stepfather, Bruce Barber, to various regional and national titles.

 1987–1989

-In 1987, Freeman moved to Kooralbyn International School to be coached professionally by Romanian Mike Danila, who later became a key influence throughout her career; he provided a strict training regime for the young athlete.
+At Kooralbyn International School, Freeman was coached professionally by Romanian Mike Danila, who later became a key influence throughout her career; he provided a strict training regime for the young athlete.
+After 1987, she was also coached by her stepfather, Bruce Barber, to various regional and national titles.

-In 1988, she was awarded a scholarship to an exclusive girls' school, Fairholme College in Toowoomba.
 In a competition in 1989, Freeman ran 11.67 s in the 100 metres and Danila began to think about entering her in the Commonwealth Games Trials in Sydney.